 5. Reinvigorate your curiosity, don’t let success stop it

-To spark your current curiosity, it is important to take a look back in the past and find out what experiences or activities sparked your curiosity.
+To spark and cultivate your current curiosity and grow your career, it is important to take a look back in the past and find out what career and life experiences or activities sparked your curiosity.

 For example, you may have been a runner and you stopped running because you got too busy.
 By running again, your curiosity level can come back and you can come up with more questions and ideas.